 This course is designed to assist the student in developing basic knowledge, skills, values, meanings and experiences associated with the pathophysiology of common illnesses/diseases.
 Emphasis is placed on cellular, tissue, organ and systems concepts as they interact to influence the health of human beings across the life span (formerly HP272).
-Prerequisites: BIO 260, BIO 260 lab; BIO 231, BIO 231 lab; BIO 232, BIO 232 lab; CHEM 121.
+Prerequisites: BIO 260, BIOL 260; BIO 231, BIOL 231; BIO 232, BIOL 232; CHEM 121.
 Three credits.